rubs019/Friendly-Adblock/README.md

 # Friendly-Adblock
 ##Description:
 This plugin allow you to display friendly message to adblocker :)<br>
-Use it for talk to your users, display the good message and they will desactivate thei adblock for sure :p
+Use it for talk to your users, display the good message and they will desactivate their adblock for sure :p
 ##Features
 You can easily :
 * Change background color